BetterTransportChoices/Main/README.md

 # Transport Alert

-This is a mobile application which alerts the user to localized road and public disruptions and events.
+Transport Alert is a mobile application which alerts the user to localized road and public disruptions and events.

 ## Data sources used